Policy document

 10. CONCLUSION

-The Queen's English Society's policies are designed to implement our objectives, as set out in the Introduction.
+The King's English Society's policies are designed to implement our objectives, as set out in the Introduction.
 Our Society finds that standards of English are often substandard among school-leavers, even in those who go on to university.
 Our findings have been borne out by statements over the years from the CBI and from the heads of major firms such as Tesco and Marks & Spencer.

 In these principles, we have made suggestions for improving educational standards in English, through explicit teaching and examining important elements of our language, and by regular constructive correction of errors.
 The training of teachers of English needs to be improved, and teachers of all subjects should be more than just competent in English; they should correct errors in English as well as in their own subjects.

-We acknowledge the importance of local dialects and accents in giving a sense of local identity, and do not advocate that everyone should use "received pronunciation" for ordinary conversation.
+We acknowledge the importance of local dialects and accents in giving a sense of local identity, and do not advocate that everyone should use 'Received Pronunciation' for ordinary conversation.
 For national and international purposes, however, one universally understood form of pronunciation aids clarity and communication, one of our paramount objectives.

 We think that dictionaries should give guidance on best usage, and not give legitimacy to errors just because they are common.
 We prefer the prescriptive approach to the descriptive approach, as we do not want the language to lose its fine or major distinctions.